Top 5 Lightweight CRMs for LinkedIn

 2. Breakcold: The Social Selling Powerhouse

-Best For: B2B sales teams who prioritize active social engagement and relationship-building on LinkedIn.
+B2B sales teams who prioritize active social engagement and relationship-building on LinkedIn.

-Key LinkedIn Features:
+Key LinkedIn Features

 Social Engagement Feed: A single feed to see and engage with prospects' LinkedIn and Twitter activities